• Skip to primary navigation

 • The aroma and the visual aspect are fun to experience.
 You can experience something that is usually done in high end bars in the comfort of your own home.

-• No cocktail smoking gun is required!
+• No special equipment is required!
 Many recipes require special equipment to smoke a cocktail, but this smoked old fashioned only requires fresh rosemary sprigs and a match.

 There are several different techniques that you can use to smoke a cocktail.
 This cocktail requires lighting the end of a rosemary sprig and swiftly trapping the smoke in a cocktail glass.
-This method is the least expensive and easiest way to add smoke to cocktails, but you need to exercise caution with the open flame!
+This method is the least expensive and easiest way to add smoke to cocktails, but you need to exercise caution!

 There are several other ways to add smoke to a cocktail.
 For example: